Ranjith0708/multithreading_in_java/README.md

         a.)Requires multiple cores (or multiple processors).
         b.)Each core can run a thread truly at the same time. c.)So, threads are not just switching, they’re really working in parallel

+## 3. Key Points in Concurrency and Parallelism

+### Concurrency — "Switching between tasks"
+* Can happen even with one core
+* You can have many threads, but only one is executing at a time
+* CPU switches between threads rapidly (context switching)
+* Looks like everything is running at once, but it's not

+### Parallelism — "Running tasks at the same time"
+* Requires multiple cores (or multiple processors)
+* Each core can run a thread truly at the same time
+* So, threads are not just switching, they're really working in parallelva
 ## 4. Process and Threads

 ### Process